Frequently asked questions about voting and elections

 You need to apply in person by going to our Electoral Services office at Hove Town Hall.
 You will need bring us your spoilt ballot paper and the other parts of the ballot pack that were sent to you.

 How do I send back my postal vote?

-For your postal vote to count it must reach us by election day to be included in the count.
+Your postal vote must reach us by election day to be included in the count.

 Please return your postal vote as soon as you can in the envelopes provided.
 Post it to us in a Royal Mail post box.
 You don't need a stamp.
 Alternatively you can return your postal vote

 - Before election day - by hand to Hove Town Hall.

 - On election day - by hand to a polling station within the appropriate electoral area, before 10pm or to Brighton Town Hall before 5pm.

 Why do I need to give my date of birth and signature to get a postal or proxy vote?